tipplrio/eslint-config-tipplr/README.md

 ## Usage

-We now export three ESLint configurations for your usage.
+We now export four ESLint configurations for your usage.

 ### eslint-config-tipplr